 Cross-origin resource sharing (CORS) defines a way for client web applications that are loaded in one domain to interact with resources in a different domain.
 With CORS support in Amazon S3, you can build rich client-side web applications with Amazon S3 and selectively allow cross-origin access to your Amazon S3 resources.

-Hosting a Static Website on Amazon S3.
-Your users load the
+websiteas described in Hosting a Static Website on Amazon S3.
+Your users load the website endpoint

 The first rule allows cross-origin PUT, POST, and DELETE requests from the

-The second rule allows cross-origin GET requests from all origins.
+The third rule allows cross-origin GET requests from all origins.
 The '*' wildcard character refers to all origins.